Dr. Cary Nelson

 In addition to the WHO’s studies and discussions, there has been a flurry of research on the effects probiotics have on the health of consumers.
 Studies on the effects and benefits of gut bacteria in particular have exploded in recent years, with scientists around the world racing to be the first to discover a heretofore unknown beneficial reaction between a strain of bacteria and its host.

 In 2015, for example, a group of researchers at the University of Maryland School of Medicine were looking into a well-known microbe, a bacteria known as lactobacillus rhamnosus GG (LGG).
-While it was known that LGG had many useful properties — specifically with weight loss, and the treatment of skin disorders, intestinal issues, and respiratory problems — scientists were still unsure of how it produced those beneficial results.

 The researchers discovered that the LGG bacteria were actually acting as a facilitator and, in doing so, were effectively modifying or changing the actions of the other bacteria in the gut.
 This recent study could lead scientists to newer, more effective strategies for achieving gut health.63, 64